superctr/ctrmml/mml_ref.md

 ##### 2op chord macro
 Instrument type `2op` is used to duplicate FM instruments, modifying the operators' multiply ratios and setting a transpose (useful if the base note uses a multiplier which is not a power of 2).
-Disabled carrier modulators are also enabled, which can be useful if you use the same patch for both monophonic and polyphonic sounds.
+Disabled carrier operators are also enabled, which can be useful if you use the same patch for both monophonic and polyphonic sounds.